 Mexico is a huge country with a long list of great places to stay: hotels, hostels, resorts, apartments, you name it.

-And don’t forget, there’s always Airbnb.
-I’ve stayed at an Airbnb every time I’ve visited Mexico.
-Check out some of Mexico’s best Airbnbs here!
+And don’t forget, there’s always vacation rentals.
+I’ve stayed at rental every time I’ve visited Mexico.
+Check out some of Mexico’s best vacation rentals here!

 Mexico is an enormous country with a diverse landscape so anything you want to do, chances are you can do it.
 So far, I’ve kept most of my time in Mexico in and around the cities but Mexico’s beaches are huge in the world of tourism.